Guaranteed clustering and biclustering via semidefinite programming: A semidefinite relaxation of the densest problem

-for every feasible $X$.
+The relaxation \eqref{E: w trace relax} may be thought of as a nuclear norm relaxation of \eqref{E: w rank relax}.
+Indeed, since the eigenvalues and singular values of a positive semidefinite matrix are identical, every feasible solution $X$ satisfies $ \tr(X) = \sum_{i=1}^N \sigma_i(X) = \|X\|_*. $ Moreover, since every feasible solution $X$ is symmetric and has row sums at most $1$, we have $ \|X\|_1 = \|X\|_\infty \le 1 $ for every feasible $X$.
+Here $\|\cdot\|_1$, $\|\cdot\|$, and $\|\cdot\|_\infty$ denote the matrix norms on $\R^{N\times N}$ induced by the $\ell_1$, $\ell_2$, and $\ell_\infty$ norms on $\R^N$ respectively.
 This implies that every feasible $X$ satisfies $\|X\| \le 1$ since $\|X\| \le \sqrt{\|X\|_1 \|X\|_\infty}$ (see \cite[Corollary~2.3.2]{GV}).
-Since $\|X\|_*$ is the convex envelope of $\rank(X)$ on the set $\{X : \|X\|\le 1\}$ (see, for example, \cite[Theorem 2.2]{RFP}), the semidefinite program \eqref{E: w trace relax} is exactly the relaxation of \eqref{E: w rank relax} obtained by underestimating rank with the nuclear norm.
+Since $\|X\|_*$ is the convex envelope of $\rank(X)$ on the set $\{X : \|X\|\le 1\}$ (see, for example, \cite[Theorem 2.2]{RFP}), the semidefinite program \eqref{E: w trace relax} is exactly the relaxation of \eqref{E: w rank relax} obtained by ignoring the rank constraint and only constraining the nuclear norm of a feasible solution.
 Many recent results have shown that the minimum rank solution of a set of linear equations $\A(X) = \b$ is equal to the minimum nuclear norm solution, under certain assumption on the linear operator $\A$.
 We would like to prove analogous results for the relaxation \eqref{E: w trace relax}.
 That is, we would like to identify conditions on the input graph that guarantee recovery of the densest \kdcs by solving \eqref{E: w trace relax}.